MD

 Not saying that I'm an uber fan of his work, but he kept dropping comments once I found his message board and watched the documentary,

-"No Maps For These Territories," that he forced me to read between the lines.
+"No Maps For These Territories," that he forced me to read between the lines. :P @ Bill

-I got home recently and decided to dig that poem out of the stack.
-It's so old that it was never on any of my many computers, I wrote it on a Panasonic word processor.
 At least I remembered to print it out before I shipped it out in favor of my first pre pentium unit.

-It's a large stack of poetry dating back to the 60's I found the print out in the last book near the last page.
+It's a large stack of poetry dating back to the 60's I found the print-out in the last book near the last page.

 I almost got distracted several times, but I persisted, and decided it was definitely in need of a major re-write.